SvOlli/sorbus/doc/site/jam/index.md

 from bootblock 2.
 It is also loaded when an NMOS 6502 CPU is detected during startup (see below).

+---

 ## Using an NMOS 6502

 The firmware of this core does not support an NMOS 6502, and shows an appropriate message upon startup.
 Then the kernel attempts to load bootblock 2 (see above).
 If this fails it drops into WozMon.
 Both can be used for some rudimentary work.
-Using WozMon, it is also possible to run Instant Assembler using the host tool `wozcat`.
-However the NMOS 6502 toolkit should be preferred, as it is more capable than Instant Assember.
+However, the NMOS 6502 Toolkit should be preferred, as it is way more capable than WozMon.

+---

 ## CP/M 65 Usage